TeamNovaSoft/qa-exposed-server/docs/ARCHITECTURE.md

 ## I. Introduction

-The Repo Manager is a web-based application designed to empower users in efficiently managing their repositories.
+EasyEnvPreview is a web-based application designed to empower users in efficiently managing their repositories.
 It offers a user-friendly interface for handling different aspects of a repository, including branches.
 The application allows users to define actions on a configuration file, and the project executes those actions.
 This approach aims to streamline the app's functionality and avoid scope creep.

 Project Goals: